nijasec/bash-script-to-check-public-ip/README.md

 Reminder
 ---------
 enable less secure apps in gmail settings to receive email.
-Also wsmtp tool is used which is availble in my other repo.
+Also wsmtp tool is used which is availble in https://github.com/nijasec/program-to-send-email-when-public-ip-is-changed